DGaberstein/E-commerce-Platform/README.md

     Set up Stripe webhook for handling successful payments

 - Remember to follow best practices for security, such as input validation, CSRF protection, and secure storage of sensitive information.

+# This is a basic structure for an e-commerce platform with the requested features.
+You'll need to expand on this foundation by adding more components, implementing the shopping cart system, and creating the admin functionality.
+# To run this project:

+    - Set up your MongoDB database and add the connection string to your .env file.
+    - Install dependencies for both the client and server.
+    - Set up your Stripe account and add the necessary API keys to your .env file.
+    - Run the server with node server/server.js.
+    - Run the client with npm start in the client directory.

+Remember to implement proper error handling, form validation, and security measures throughout the application.
+Also, consider using a state management library like Redux for managing the application state, especially for the shopping cart and user authentication.